That Dragon, Cancer

 “Not only is the writing great, but the score, art style, and overall atmosphere is absolutely stunning.”

-The game's optimization is severely lacking, with reports of significant stuttering and freezing issues that hinder gameplay, particularly during critical moments.
-While the narrative and audio elements are praised, the technical performance detracts from the overall experience, making it unplayable for many users.
+The game's optimization has been widely criticized, with players reporting significant stuttering and freezing issues that render it nearly unplayable, particularly during key moments.
+While the narrative and voice acting are praised for their emotional depth, the technical performance detracts from the overall experience, making it difficult for players to engage fully with the game.

 “The dialogue is beautifully poetic and somber, and the dramatic impact is further reinforced by wonderful music and superb vocal performances.”

-“In contrast, That Dragon, Cancer is less about performance (I think that as a game, performance is a necessary part) and more about conversation.”
+“In contrast, That Dragon, Cancer is less performance (I think that as a game, performance is a necessary part) and more conversation.”

 “Very good and beautiful story, but the game is sadly unplayable.
 There's so much stuttering everywhere, and in the chapter 'Joel the Baby Knight,' when the dragon hits him with a fireball, the camera simply freezes and doesn't let me do anything, so I had to skip it and watch it on YouTube.”

-“In contrast, that dragon, cancer is less performance (I think that as a game, performance is a necessary part) and more conversation.”
+“In contrast, that dragon, cancer is less about performance (I think that as a game, performance is a necessary part) and more about conversation.”

 - 0 % positive mentions

-The game is generally considered to have low replayability, with users comparing it to watching a movie, as it lasts only 2-3 hours and offers little incentive to play again beyond showcasing it to others.
+The game is generally considered to have very low replayability, with users comparing it to the experience of watching a movie, as it lasts only 2-3 hours and offers little incentive to play again beyond showcasing it to others.

 “It has zero replayability except to show it to others and lasts 2-3 hours.”